 2.5 Net Promoter Score: Measuring Customer Satisfaction

-In case, if you get the lowest score that is -100, it means bad news no body is spreading the word for you and , +100 represents all of your customers are happily advertising for you.
+In case, if you get the lowest score which is -100, it means bad news no body is spreading the word for you and, +100 represents all of your customers are happily advertising for you.
 Other popular examples of Customer satisfaction metrics are Customer Effort Score (CES) and Customer Satisfaction Score (CSAT).

 2.6 MTBF – Mean Time Between Failures/MTTR – Mean Time Between Failures & Mean Time To Repair